chrisulanowicz/CSharpAssignments/README.md

  12. callingCard
       - setup a simple ASP.NET Core web app that takes in route parameters and returns a json object

+ 13. RapperApi
+      - create a basic API using the JsonData from the previous musicLinq assignment
+      - practice with routes, route parameters, LINQ, JSON